RyanJulyan/Flask-BDA/README.md

 # Costs

+> Flask-BDA is completely **FREE** to use for comercial and personal projects.

-> Software development is always a costly exercise:
+> However, Software development is always a costly exercise:
 > * You will need to pay one or multiple Software Developers, Business Analysts, Designers, Project Managers and other team members to  build your product.
 > * Your product is never finished.
 A software project will always need continued development.
 >     * When you deliver a product, your competition is already working on new and improved features and you need to be able to stay ahead, or at least keep up or users will move to your competition.